 Here are a few features you should look for in a VPN for torrenting:

-• A privacy policy with minimal logging: We generally don’t find it acceptable for a VPN company to log any of our web traffic, geolocation, or originating IP addresses.
+- A privacy policy with minimal logging: We generally don’t find it acceptable for a VPN company to log any of our web traffic, geolocation, or originating IP addresses.
 We have more flexibility for companies keeping track of information that’s necessary to uphold our accounts, like our names and payment information.
-Some of the biggest VPN providers have started to audit themselves independently to make sure their privacy policy is competitive.
+Some of the biggest VPN providers now undergo regular third-party audits to verify their no-logs claims.
+This has become the gold standard in the industry.
 For further information on this topic, see our top picks for VPNs with no-logging.

-• Speed: There’s no point in choosing a VPN that throttles your speeds so much that going about your business takes forever.
+- Speed: There’s no point in choosing a VPN that throttles your speeds so much that going about your business takes forever.
 We test for a difference in ping (latency), download speeds, and upload speeds.
-When we review VPNs, we use the speed test from Ookla6, which measures speed in milliseconds for ping and megabits per second for download and upload speed.
+When we review VPNs, we use the speed test from Ookla, which measures speed in milliseconds for ping and megabits per second for download and upload speed.

 Worst VPNs for Torrenting